BILLKOLOS/AppRentMe/README.md

-# AppRentMe
-This repository contains a set of codes
-That will be useful during actual
-Android application development using
-Jetpack compose and XML  codes
-The codes are specific to the most vital
-Parts of an application.
-The codes are not arranged in order
-But are placed here for a mock review
-And peer criticism.
-LEAVE A STAR  IF BEST, FORK IT AND SUMMIT  PULL REQUESTS FOR ENHANCEMENTS
+A set of codes that makes work easier for a mobile app developer using Jetpack compose framework, Java and primarily kotlin.
+Basic UI codes that are easy to modify to fit your project's requirement.
+Tested and effective, bug-free.